BuilderIO/builder/packages/sdks/PUBLISHING.md

 ## 1- Add Changeset

-From anywhere in the mono-repo, run:
+in your PR, run the following command from anywhere in the mono-repo:

 ```bash
 yarn g:changeset